Quality 4.0 and Industry 4.0

 a small portion of the product at a time.
 This step is classically performed by sieve analysis or other at-line methods to determine particle size distribution (PSD).
 Particle size analysers such as Eyecon2 offer an evolutionary leap by continuously measuring in-line particle size to enable the automation of inspection.

-Adoption of real-time, analytical technologies supports us in building the factory of the future.
+The benefits of AI in pharma manufacturing come into play here, as the adoption of real-time, analytical technologies supports us in building the factory of the future.
 With powerful insights, we can avail of many more quality-focused boons such as the enablement of Continuous Process Verification (CPV).
 CPV is

 the activity that provides ongoing verification of a manufacturing process’ performance and is founded on the principle of using process knowledge to demonstrate that the process is validated.
 Process knowledge such as real-time particle